-This page provides answers to frequently asked questions about Part 2 MRCOG Assessment of Training, the prerequisite for entry into the Part 2 MRCOG exam.
+Answers to frequently asked questions about Assessment of Training, required for entry into the Part 2 MRCOG exam.

 Do I need to have my training assessed?